 Chewing tobacco on walls, carpet, or in water fountains will be considered damage and will be charged to residents accordingly.

 The College does not allow door-to-door or use of common areas for solicitation of funds, products, or services in the residence halls.
 Any solicitors should be reported to Residence Life staff immediately.
-Residents are not permitted to run private businesses from their campus residence.
+Residents are not permitted to run private businesses from their campus residence, including hosting parties that sell items (examples include, but not limited to Scentsy, MaryKay, etc).

 Residents may not engage in any sports or sport-related activities within the residence hall rooms, lounges, hallways, stairwells, or other public areas.
 Playing sports in a confined area can lead to injury and/or damage to private or College property.
 In addition, bicycles, skateboards and roller blades are not to be ridden or worn in the halls.